aaaaargZombies/audio-player/README.md

 # WIP `audio-player` web-component

+This is at the sketching stage, I'm just popping things on the screen and poking stuff in the code to see what it feels like.
+A few things I'm interested in exploring in this project.

+- Web-components and Lit
+- Accessibility and progressive enhancement
+- Visualising audio data using Canvas or SVG

+I've left starter readme below as it's useful for orientation if I put it down and want to pick it up later.

+---

 This project includes a sample component using LitElement with TypeScript.

 This template is generated from the `lit-starter-ts` package in [the main Lit